Sustainability

 New Fish in the Water

-ARS researchers have bred an improved salmon strain and shared the eggs with commercial fish farms.
+ARS researchers in Franklin, ME, have bred an improved salmon strain and shared the eggs with commercial fish farms

 This is Exhausting

-An innovative method to control weed growth by simply using engine exhaust heat produced by a walk-behind tractor’s engine.
+A process controls weeds by using exhaust heat produced by a walk-behind tractor.

 Yakety Yak